-Harry Christian Giese AM MBE (1913-2000) was a pioneer of health and education in north Australia and a key founder of the Menzies School of Health Research.
-From the late 1970s, he was on the National Executive of the Menzies Foundation, and later the School’s Board, until 1995.
-He served the people of the Northern Territory for 50 years.
+Harry Christian Giese AM MBE (1913-2000) was a pioneer of health and education in north Australia and a key founder of Menzies School of Health Research.
+He was a member of our Board from 1985-95 and served the people of the Northern Territory for 50 years.

 Harry Christian Giese Research into Action Award